-Generally speaking, expanding search problems are a suitable model when the time needed to traverse an edge for the first time is significantly higher than the time needed to traverse this edge any time after the first time, and, thus, the time needed for further movements can be neglected.
-Further applications of expanding search problems are in mining where the time needed to dig a new tunnel is much higher than moving via already dug tunnels to previously explored locations (Alpern and Lidbetter~\cite{alpern2013mining}) and when securing an area from a hidden explosive where the time needed to move within a safe region can be neglected compared to the time needed to secure a new area (Angelopoulos et al.~\cite{angelopoulos2019expanding}).
+Expanding search problems are particularly suitable when the time required to traverse an edge for the first time is significantly higher than the time needed for subsequent traversals, allowing the time for later movements to be neglected.
+Beyond rescue operations (Averbakh and Pereira~\cite{averbakh2012flowtime}), such problems also arise in mining where the time to dig a new tunnel is much higher than the time to traverse already-dug tunnels to previously explored locations (Alpern and Lidbetter~\cite{alpern2013mining}), and when securing an area from hidden explosives where the time to move within a safe region is negligible compared to the time required to secure a new area (Angelopoulos et al.~\cite{angelopoulos2019expanding}).